notEmmi/Nono_Bot/README.md

 # Nono Discord Bot

 This is my first Discord bot.
-The purpose of the bot is to have multiple mini games and some basic commands, as well as interact with messages such as answering questions, issuing warnings for curse words, and responding to greetings and goodbyes.
+The purpose of the bot is to have multiple mini-games and some basic commands, as well as interact with messages such as answering questions, issuing warnings for curse words, and responding to greetings and goodbyes.
 **Remember, this is still in work.**

 ## Basic Commands
+**work in progress**
 1. **!help** - Provides a list of available commands.
 2. **!ping** - Checks the bot's latency.
 3. **!info** - Provides information about the bot.